oregonjim/leetv/README.md

 a wireless HDMI transmitter so that the signal is available on any TV in the house!
 - - -

-LeeTV works with any operating system that supports Python 3.x and VLC or mpv.
+LeeTV works with any operating system that supports Python 3 and mpv (or VLC).

-  LeeTV and its utilities are written in Python 3.x.
+  LeeTV and its utilities are written in Python 3.
 I have tested it heavily under Linux, almost as heavily under MacOS X, and lightly under Windows.
 While Windows 'works', it's not really suitable for use with anything labeled '24/7'.
 - - -